Wandalen/wTools/module/core/data_fmt/docs/pattern/003_formatter_design.md

 ### Solution

-The formatter layer uses two orthogonal trait axes.
-The `Format` trait provides the universal output interface shared by every formatter.
-The `TableShapedFormatter` trait (deprecated) provides polymorphism for the subset of formatters that operate on flat row/column data extracted via `TableShapedView`.
-Tree-specific formatters bypass `TableShapedView` and operate on hierarchical tree data directly.
+The formatter layer is unified under a single trait axis today.
+The `Format` trait provides the universal output interface shared by every formatter, consuming `TableView` values (built via `RowBuilder::build_view()`).
+Historically, a second axis existed: the `TableShapedFormatter` trait provided polymorphism for the subset of formatters that operated on flat row/column data.
+It was removed in v0.3.0; `Format` is now the sole formatter interface.
+Tree-specific formatters (`TreeFormatter`) operate on hierarchical tree data directly rather than through `TableView`.

 #### TableShapedView Decoupling

-`TableFormatter` and `ExpandedFormatter` use the `TableShapedView` trait to extract headers and rows from any tree node whose data supports display formatting.
-This decouples formatting logic from tree internals — formatters work with flat vectors of strings.
+`TableFormatter` and `ExpandedFormatter` do not call `TableShapedView` internally — both consume `TableView` (built via `RowBuilder::build_view()`), whose `rows` field holds `DecoratedText` cells (text plus optional ANSI color and independent bold/dim weight flags), not plain strings. `TableShapedView` is a separate, standalone trait (blanket-implemented for any `TreeNode<T: Display>` in `src/data.rs`) available to callers that already hold a table-shaped `TreeNode` and want direct `Vec<String>` header/row extraction without going through `RowBuilder` — see `trait/003_table_shaped_view.md`.

-`TreeFormatter` renders hierarchical tree data directly using method-level generics rather than relying on `TableShapedView`.
+`TreeFormatter` renders hierarchical tree data directly using method-level generics, independent of both `TableView` and `TableShapedView`.
 Its format methods accept tree references directly, producing box-drawing output with configurable symbols and indentation.

-#### TableShapedFormatter Trait (Deprecated)
+#### TableShapedFormatter Trait (Removed in v0.3.0)

-> **Deprecated since 0.1.0.** Use `Format` trait with `RowBuilder::build_view()` instead.
+> **Removed in v0.3.0.** Use `Format` trait with `RowBuilder::build_view()` instead.

 The `TableShapedFormatter` trait was the original polymorphism interface between `TableFormatter` and `ExpandedFormatter`.
-It is now deprecated; the `Format` trait is the canonical interface.
+It was removed — not merely deprecated — in the v0.3.0 API cleanup; the `Format` trait is the sole canonical interface.
+See `trait/002_table_shaped_formatter.md` for the removed trait's historical definition.

 #### Output Surface